 Criticizing his father’s relatively gentle handling with revolutionaries, Prince Nasser became the subject of serious allegations of torture of arrested activists by various Human Rights organizations.
 According to Amnesty International fifteen unnamed individuals reported to human rights groups in Europe that they had personally been barbarically beaten by Prince Nasser in al-Hawd al-Jaf prison.

-Posted by GPD on July 23, 2016, With 4463 Reads Filed under Government & Politics.
+Posted by GPD on July 23, 2016, With 4536 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.